kline2bm/Royalty-Free-Music-Repertoire/sets/expressions.md

 |\`t\*e\`|\`T\*e\`|Different|

 ## Spacing
-Spaces only matter when searching by title
+Spaces only matter when searching by title.
 | | | |
 |-|-|-|
 |ABC|A B C|Same|